What is a Section 8 and Section 21 Notice?

 Section 21 Notice

 If the landlord requires possession at the end of a fixed term tenancy (under section 21), he is required to serve a two months’ notice on the tenant.
-Only when the notice has expired, if the tenant has not left, can you then commence Court possession proceedings.
+Only when the notice has expired, if the tenant has not left, can he then commence Court possession proceedings.

 Should any claim for possession fail the tenant may well be entitled to their legal fees for defending, which the landlord may well be asked to pay Fees for defending a section 21 or section 8 claim are likely to be several hundred pounds.